 Recognizing that all kids love to play, the Jackson Park Inclusive Playground is designed to remove the barriers that limit children of different abilities from engaging in play activities together.
 Through the incorporation of colors, textures, sounds, motions, quiet spaces and accessible equipment, the inclusive playground aims to provide a fun, safe environment where children can be social, develop skills, work on sensory challenges, learn from each other and most of all, have fun together.
 The playground features a wheelchair accessible composite structure, a multiple occupant saucer swing, a merry-go-round, musical instruments and a tunnel mound, all of which will be installed over a unitary protective surfacing similar to artificial grass with an enclosed perimeter.

 Earlier this year, a special project team comprised of employees in the Parks and Streets Divisions replaced a series of sidewalks throughout Jackson Park.
 Following those sidewalk improvements, the future site of the inclusive playground is now 100% ADA accessible, as are other facilities and structures in Jackson Park, including the restrooms, both shelter houses, and various playgrounds.

 The City’s ADA Advisory Board has opted to contribute their $25,000 in 2018 funding toward the project.
-Additional funding opportunities exist through the Christopher and Dana Reeve Foundation and the Courtney S. Turner Trust.
+Additionally, the City secured just under $3,000 from the Courtney S. Turner Trust.

 Location: Jackson Park